-PSYC 3110: Psychological Problems in Children, Adolescents and Adults: 3 credits they will explain the psychological conditions most commonly seen in minors, adolescents, and adults, as well as their etiology, prevalence, and diagnostic theoretical models.
+PSYC 3110: Psychological Problems in Children, Adolescents and Adults: 3 credits

+In this course, students will analyze the history of psychological disorders, the psychopathology within the biopsychosociocultural context, and the main concepts that characterize it.
+Similarly, they will explain the psychological conditions most commonly seen in minors, adolescents, and adults, as well as their etiology, prevalence, and diagnostic theoretical models.
 Also, students will categorize the structure and the prevention and treatment methods according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-Furthermore, they will evaluate the therapeutic models, the interview and interrogation alternatives, and the psychosocial and forensic screening in minors, adolescents, adults with psychological disorders. and considering the professional ethical-legal aspects.
+Furthermore, they will evaluate the therapeutic models, the interview and interrogation alternatives, and the psychosocial and forensic screening in minors, adolescents, adults with psychological disorders, and considering the professional ethical-legal aspects.
 (Pre-requisites: PSYC 2510)